PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 Beyond what is required by the Linux [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html), the PlanktoScope OS sets the following conventions related to filesystem paths:

-- Scripts which are provided by Forklift and only used as part of systemd services should be provided in `/usr/libexec`, Forklift packages should export those scripts to `overlays/usr/libexec` (so, for example, they will be accessible in `/run/forklift/stages/current/exports/overlays/usr/libexec`).
+- Scripts which are provided by Forklift and only used as part of systemd services should be provided in `/usr/libexec`, and Forklift packages should export those scripts to `overlays/usr/libexec` (so, for example, they will be accessible in `/run/forklift/stages/current/exports/overlays/usr/libexec`).

 - Systemd units provided by Forklift should be provided in `/usr/lib/systemd/system`, and Forklift packages should export those units to `overlays/usr/lib/systemd/system`.
-Symlinks to enable those units should be provided in `/etc/systemd/system`, and Forklift packages should export those scripts to `overlays/etc/systemd/system`.
+Symlinks to enable those units should be provided in `/etc/systemd/system`, and Forklift packages should export those symlinks to directories within `overlays/etc/systemd/system`.

 - Forklift-provided systemd services which dynamically generate temporary files meant to be used in `/etc` should generate those temporary files at stable paths in `/run/overlays/generated/etc`.
 Forklift packages which provide such systemd services should also provide relative symlinks into those temporary files in `/run/overlays/generated/etc` to be exported into `overlays/etc` as overlays for the corresponding paths in `/etc`.
 For example, if a package provides a service to dynamically generate a hosts file meant to be used as `/etc/hosts`, that service should generate the file in `/run/overlays/generated/etc/hosts` and the package should export a symlink at `overlays/etc/hosts` which points to `../../run/overlays/generated/etc/hosts`, so that `/etc/hosts` will be a symlink pointing to `/run/overlays/generated/etc/hosts`.

+### Config file assembly from drop-in fragments

 ## Observability & telemetry